Skip to main content

 Under the assumption that there’s a single, point-wise light source (e.g. the sun, or a single light bulb or spotlight), the shadow projected by all objects can be used to constrain the position of the light source.
 Each time a selection is done, a wedge is defined which constrains the position of the light source on the image plane (of course, such position is not necessarily contained within the image).
 If all the available wedges share a common area (called “intersection”), then shadows are consistent.
 This is well explained in the image below, where the five green wedges intersect to form the yellow region, which actually contains the lamp.

 Now, what happens if the image contains a spliced object?
-If the object’s shadow has not been forged correctly, when we add the corresponding wedge the system may become unfeasible.
+If the object’s shadow has not been forged correctly, when we add the corresponding wedge, the system may become unfeasible.
 It means that there exists no intersection for all the wedges.
 This is actually what happens in the example below (taken from the great Realistic Tampering Dataset by P. Korus): notice that the system is now marked as unfeasible.

 Okay, so we know the above image is fake.
 But how do we identify the forged object?
 One possibility is to iteratively mark each constraint as “Inconsistent”, so that it gets excluded from the computation.
 To do so, simply right-click on it in the list and select Mark as inconsistent.
 The constraint will become red and it will be excluded from the intersection.
 If we guessed the right object, then the system becomes Feasible and we’re done.
 In the video below, we get the right constraint at the second attempt!

-However, when you have many constraints, it may take a while to check all of them!
 And here comes the tip of the day!
 When the system is in an unfeasible state, a promising Show Min.
 Unfeasible Set button becomes available:

 By clicking on it, we’ll let Amped Authenticate automatically combine many possible subsets of constraints, looking for a smaller set of constraints which is enough to make the system unfeasible.
 This will restrict a lot our search for a fake object!
 Let’s see it in action: